LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 ------------------------------------------------------------------------ **EXERCISE X** ------------------------------------------------------------------------

 Write a handler for HTTP POST messages at URI path `ric/v1/reset_count` with payload `{"xapp-deletes": X}`, where `X` must be an integer.
-The handler must log the received message and store the `xapp-deletes` value in the SDL at key `xapp-deletes` and SDL namespace `xapp2logsdlrest`.
+The handler must log the received payload and store the `xapp-deletes` value in the SDL at key `xapp-deletes` and SDL namespace `xapp2logsdlrest`.
 Then, check the xApp logs for the changes in the `xapp-deletes` value.

-TODO: solution
+TODO: SOLUTION

 <p>
 <details>